Whowlett13/README.md-Generator.github.io/README.md

 ## Description Of Functionality:
 a command-line application that dynamically generates a professional README.md for any application a README.md is needed for.

+## Installation:
+-The application will be invoked by using the following command: node index.js in an integrated terminal

 ## link To Deployed Application: